Flowminder/FlowKit/docs/source/5-administrator.md

 ```

 Note that the `request_id` field is identical across the five log entries, which lets you match the request across the multiple services.

+### Error and Debugging Logs

+By default, FlowMachine and FlowAPI write error logs to stdout.
+For more verbose logging, set the `LOG_LEVEL` environment variable to `debug` when starting the docker container.

+FlowMachine also supports writing debug and error logs to a file.
+To enable this, set the `WRITE_LOG_FILE` environment variable to `TRUE` when starting the FlowMachine container.
+Logs will be written to `$LOG_DIRECTORY/flowmachine-debug.log` (by default `LOG_DIRECTORY=/var/log/flowmachine`).
+If the directory specified does not exist, FlowMachine will attempt to create it.

+Log messages from FlowMachine will show the `logger` field of the log entry as the Python module that emitted the log entry (e.g. `{'logger':'flowmachine.core.query'..}`.
+FlowAPI debugging messages set `logger` to `flowapi`.

 ### Managing and Monitoring Logs